-A default under our indenture or our subsidiary credit facility could result in an acceleration of our indebtedness or a foreclosure on the membership interests of our operating subsidiaries.
+A default under our indentures or our subsidiary credit facilities could result in an acceleration of our indebtedness and other material adverse effects.

 The agreements and instruments governing our own and our subsidiaries' indebtedness contain numerous financial and operating covenants.
 The breach of any of these covenants could cause a default, which could result in the indebtedness becoming immediately due and payable.
 If this were to occur, we would be unable to adequately finance our operations.
 In addition, a default could result in a default or acceleration of our other indebtedness subject to cross-default provisions.
 If this occurs, we may not be able to pay our debts or borrow sufficient funds to refinance them.
 Even if new financing is available, it may not be on terms that are acceptable to us.
-The membership interests of our operating subsidiaries are pledged as security under our subsidiary credit facility.
-A default under our subsidiary credit facility could result in a foreclosure by the lenders on the membership interests pledged under that facility.
+The membership interests of our operating subsidiaries are pledged as security under the respective subsidiary credit facilities.
+A default under one of our subsidiary credit facilities could result in a foreclosure by the lenders on the membership interests pledged under that facility.
 Because we are dependent upon our operating subsidiaries for all of our revenues, a foreclosure would have a material adverse effect on our business, financial condition and results of operations.